Islamization of the Sudan region: The Funj

-At the same time that the Ottomans brought northern Nubia into their orbit, a new power, the Funj, had risen in southern Nubia and had supplanted the remnants of the old Christian kingdom of Alwa.
+At the same time that the Ottomans brought northern Nubia into their orbit, a new power, the Funj, had risen in southern Nubia and had supplanted the remnants of the old Christian Kingdom of Alodia.
 In 1504 a Funj leader, Amara Dunqas, founded the Kingdom of Sennar.
 This Sultanate eventually became the keystone of the Funj Empire.
-By the mid-sixteenth century, Sennar controlled Al Jazirah and commanded the allegiance of vassal states and tribal districts north to the third cataract and south to the rainforests.
+By the mid-sixteenth century, Sennar controlled Al Jazirah and commanded the allegiance of vassal states and tribal districts as far north as the third cataract of the nile and as far south as the rainforests.

 The Funj state included a loose confederation of sultanates and dependent tribal chieftains drawn together under the suzerainty of Sennar's mek (sultan).
-As overlord, the mek received tribute, levied taxes, and called on his vassals to supply troops in time of war.
+As overlord, the mek received tribute, levied taxes, and called on his vassals to supply troops in times of war.
 Vassal states in turn relied on the mek to settle local disorders and to resolve internal disputes.
 The Funj stabilized the region and interposed a military bloc between the Arabs in the north, the Abyssinians in the east, and the non-Muslim blacks in the south.

 The sultanate's economy depended on the role played by the Funj in the slave trade.
 Farming and herding also thrived in Al Jazirah and in the southern rainforests.
 Sennar apportioned tributary areas into tribal homelands each one termed a dar (pl., dur), where the mek granted the local population the right to use arable land.
 The diverse groups that inhabited each dar eventually regarded themselves as units of tribes.
 Movement from one dar to another entailed a change in tribal identification.
 (Tribal distinctions in these areas in modern Sudan can be traced to this period.)
 The mek appointed a chieftain (nazir; pl., nawazir) to govern each dar.
 Nawazir administered dur according to customary law, paid tribute to the mek, and collected taxes.
 The mek also derived income from crown lands set aside for his use in each dar.